August- September, 2016 and May, 2017

 Everyone seems to come out after 17:00 hrs, stand on the street, and just chat…guess there isn’t much else to do here.

 Noticing stencils on some external walls in the village, I quickly took a few photos.
 One is from Benito Mussolini, a legacy of WWII.

 I know that in Cosenza these old stencils on walls are heritage listed and cannot be removed.
 Literally, the stencil has to fade into oblivion, before that side of a wall can be repainted or re-rendered.

 Back to Cosenza

-Finally taking the very late bus back and arriving in Cosenza at the Autostationze, strolled down Corso Mazinni.
+Finally taking the very late bus back and arriving in Cosenza’s busy Autostationze, strolled (or should that be rolled?) down Corso Mazinni.